QuentinFAIDIDE/KholorsStation/README.md

 that sends the signals from the DAW, and automatically colors and names the track based on the track metadata.
 This project is building both.

+The spectrum is drawing live as your daw project is playing, with the top half being the left track drawn, and the bottom half being the right track.
+The centered horizontal line is the 0Hz frequency, while the top is the maximum displayable (Nyquist) frequency of the left track, and the bottom the maximum displayable frequency of the right track.
+THe viewer horizontal axis is just time, similar to what your DAW is showing.

 [![Watch the video](https://img.youtube.com/vi/9gL8FKBfXtc/maxresdefault.jpg)](https://youtu.be/9gL8FKBfXtc)

 The use case is to visualise conflicts between tracks, at specific time/frequencies where they overlap, and to know where to cut or where there is space in the mix A [demo video](https://youtu.be/9gL8FKBfXtc) is available.

+To use it, open the Kholors Station app, and open your DAW, then for each track or group, add an instance of the Kholors Sink plugin, which will create a new coloured track live drawn on the Station app.

 The Station (viewer) being an independant app not integrated to the DAW, you might run into usability issues using it on a single small screen desktop,